A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Local min-max and saddle point minimal hypersurfaces

 If $\Gamma$ is $1$-sided, we call it a saddle point if its connected double cover is a saddle point in a double cover of the ambient manifold.
 Note that if the metric is bumpy (i.e. no closed minimal hypersurface has a non-trivial Jacobi field), then saddle point minimal hypersurfaces are exactly $2$-sided unstable closed embedded minimal hypersurfaces and $1$-sided closed embedded minimal hypersurfaces with unstable double cover.

-In this section, we explain how to construct saddle points for general metrics from a localized $1$-parameter min-max procedure.
+The goal of this section, which constitutes one of the technical cores of this paper, is to construct saddle points for general metrics from a localized $1$-parameter min-max procedure.
 When the metric is bumpy, this was achieved by the index bounds of Marques-Neves in \cite{MaNeindexbound}.
-Most notations are recalled in Appendix B.
+Here we need to prove similar results for possibly non-generic metrics, but we cannot just rely on an approximation argument by generic metrics.
+Most notations are defined in Appendix B.

-\subsection{Deformation Theorems}
+\subsection{Deformation theorems}